Kentucky Wildcats football statistical leaders: Total offense

 Total offense is the sum of passing and rushing statistics.
 It does not include receiving or returns.

 Total offense yards

 Touchdowns responsible for

 "Touchdowns responsible for" is the NCAA's official term for combined passing and rushing touchdowns.

+While many past UK football record books have listed leaders in this statistic, the 2023 record book does not list any leaders over any time frame.

 All-purpose yardage

 All-purpose yardage is the sum of all yards credited to a player who is in possession of the ball.
 It includes rushing, receiving, and returns, but does not include passing.

 Kentucky did not list a record for single-game all-purpose yardage in its football media guide until the 2019 edition (only including the top two performances), and even then did not break down said performances by type of play, only listing the number of plays involved.
 While it fully lists career leaders, it only lists annual leaders and does not maintain a separate list of all-time season leaders.
 However, a review of the career statistics for players listed among all-time and annual leaders shows that no season produced two players who would have been in the top 10 for single-season all-purpose yardage.